 Those in favour of retaining the Māori seats argue that the seats have directly contributed to greater participation by Māori in Parliament.
-There have been more indigenous-race politicians in New Zealand per capita than in any of the other former British colonies where indigenous peoples are a minority.
+There have been proportionately more indigenous politicians in New Zealand than in any of the other former British colonies where indigenous peoples are a minority.
 Since the advent of MMP (mixed-member proportional representation) in 1996 the proportion of MPs who identify as Māori has increased, although not all MPs of Māori descent necessarily represent Māori interests.

 The first Māori MPs generally functioned as independents until the 1890s, when Māori aligned with the Liberal Party, which dominated Parliament.
 Māori Liberal MPs included James Carroll, Apirana Ngata and Peter Buck (Te Rangi Hīroa).
 Other Māori, including Māui Pōmare, were members of the Reform Party.
 Māori also worked across parties, giving rise to the so-called Young Māori Party grouping of Ngata, Buck, Pōmare and Carroll.